-We know that corporate cultures are always growing and evolving – they’re built on a foundation of values and behaviours, but as teams and organizations change so too does the culture.
+We know that corporate cultures are always growing and evolving – they’re built on a foundation of values and behaviors, but as teams and organizations change so too does the culture.
 When leaders aren’t focused on deliberately growing and nurturing their corporate culture, when they let culture evolve on its own, they take a big risk: will the culture evolve in a manner that is best for the organization?
 Chances are it won’t.

 Top performing organizations today are those that are focused on very intentionally crafting a high performance culture – they put culture at the centre of their strategy, and their senior leadership teams understand the importance of operationalizing culture and embedding it within the everyday operations of each and every function across the organization.

 In a recent culture study by PWC, 66 per cent of C-suite executives and Board members surveyed said that culture is now more important to performance that strategy of the operating model.
 And from the surveys that we do with our clients at Waterstone and through our Canada’s Most Admired program, we know that when it comes to the question “who drives culture within your organization?” there’s a shift happening – respondents still indicate that the CEO, senior leadership and HR absolutely drive culture, but now more than ever they’re also saying, “Me.
 I do.”

 In high performing organizations, individuals know they’re accountable, and feel they’re accountable to the culture.
 “I drive culture within my organization” is what all high performance organizations should be striving for – it’s a really strong indication that an organization is intentionally crafting culture, and that their people are engaged with the culture that is being created.

 While every corporate culture is unique – in fact, culture is the one thing about an organization that cannot be exactly duplicated – intentional, high performance cultures share a few key attributes: